mechanicalscribe/All-Scales/README.md

 You can format them all with `./samples/format.sh`.
 This will create three samples for each of the 88 notes: a 500ms, 1-second and 2-second version, all `mp3`s.

+## The piano keyboard

+The spacing of the black keys is available [here](http://www.quadibloc.com/other/cnv05.htm);

+# TO DO

+-- Control panel
+-- Keyboard
+-- Show intervals
+-- Guess when F should be E#, etc.
+-- Search by name